Wasmswap/wasmswap-interface/README.md

 ### Branding

-We want to encourage you to use vector graphics for your project's logo and name.
+We rcommend vector graphics for your project's logo and name.
 Go to `/icons/Logo.tsx` and swap our branded logo symbol with yours to update the app logo.

 Go to `/icons/LogoText.tsx` and update the file accordingly to update the logo text.